Case School of Engineering

 CLiPS research focuses on exploration of multilayered polymeric systems at the micro- and nano-layer levels and has revealed unique properties and capabilities that are different, and often not predicted, from systems involving the same materials on a larger scale.
 Technology refined within CLiPS allows the production of films and membranes composed of hundreds or thousands of layers.
 These extremely thin layers promote interactions approaching the molecular level between the materials used in the process.

 CLiPS was established in 2006 with funding by the National Science Foundation as a Science and Technology Center.
 It is the first NSF STC ever to be established at Case Western Reserve University.
-CLiPS is a national center involving close partnership with the University of Texas, Fisk University, the University of Southern Mississippi, and the Naval Research Laboratory, and an important educational partnership with the Cleveland Metropolitan School District.
+CLiPS is an evolving, multi-disciplinary center involving close partnerships with the Army Research Laboratory, the Naval Research Laboratory, and Université de Savoie in France.

 10701 East Boulevard, Cleveland, Ohio 44106

 Robert J. Kirsch, Executive Director